Energy Conservation in Vending Machines

 Installation of Vending Machines to Provide Beverages in Emergencies

 We are developing and advancing the installation of vending machines to provide beverages in emergencies to contribute to building cities able to combat disasters.
-This system normally sells beverages from vending machines in peace times but will provide them for free during emergencies such as when disasters strike.
+Normally, it sells beverages just like a regular vending machine, but in the event of a disaster or other emergency, it provides beverages free of charge.
 Beverages can be easily accessed even if the power goes out.
-Beverages can be easily accessed even if the power goes out.
 Many people used this system after the Great East Japan Earthquake that struck in March of 2011.
-We are progressing with the installation of these vending machines centered upon public institutions, hospitals, and companies with roughly 20,000 units put in place through the end of 2017 by implementing wire type vending machines that have the benefit of not requiring maintenance in addition to battery-type vending machines.
+We are progressing with the installation of these vending machines centered upon public institutions, hospitals, and companies with roughly 25,000 units put in place through the end of 2021 by implementing wire type vending machines that have the benefit of not requiring maintenance in addition to battery-type vending machines.
 In Japan, we plan to actively introduce these types of vending machines in the future.